goggledefogger/family-game/README.md

 ## How to Use

-1. Share the application with friends or family, telling them it's a fun family quiz game that will test their knowledge
+1. Share the application with only those who are ready for a family adventure
-2. Watch as they follow through the lengthy setup process, dealing with ridiculous confirmations and loading screens
+2. Encourage patience and persistence
-3. Enjoy the moment of realization when they discover it's all an April Fools' joke!
+3. Keep going, and enjoy!

 ## Technology Stack